jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 ```

 ## Mock
 The Stubbed test above is a good start, but how good is it?
-From the two tests, we can assume that `isAuthorized(User user)` has been called, but has it been called for the expected user?
+From the two tests, we can assume that `isAuthorized(User user)` has been called, but we have confirmation that the user making the request has been authorized?
 It passed even when the `User` is `null`.
 That feels a bit sketchy.
+We don't even know if the correct `customerId` is being used.

 A Mock adds assertions into the Test Double to confirm invariants.
-Let’s update the `Authorize` Stub to a Mock to confirm the User and the CustomerId.
+Let’s upgrade the `CustomerRepo` Stub to a Mock to confirm `customerId` and the `Authorize` Stub to a Mock to confirm the `User`.

 ```java
 @Test